ali-alzaiat/fwd_landing_page_project/README.md

 ## Project description

-The project is a webpage made using HTML, CSS and JavaScript.
+The project is a responsive webpage made using HTML, CSS and JavaScript.
+The webpage contains links for each section, which scroll to that section when clicked.